ulhaqFaizan/Distributed-Storage/README.md

 1. **Uploading a File**:
    - Click on the "Upload" button in either web interface.
-   - Select the file you want to upload.
+   - Enter the name of the file you want to upload.
+The file should exist in the same folder with the client.py file.
    - The file will be encrypted, sharded, and distributed across the storage providers.

 2. **Downloading a File**: